openstack-archive/wsme/doc/protocols.rst

 #.
 In a Json or XML encoded POST body (see below)

-The result will be return Json or XML encoded (see below).
+The result will be returned Json or XML encoded (see below).

 In case of error, a 400 or 500 status code is returned, and the response body contains details about the error (see below).